 Indigenous STEM Program

-The Indigenous STEM (Science, Technology, Engineering and Math) Outreach program is a reciprocal partnership between Aboriginal communities and groups and the University of Victoria's Office of Indigenous Affairs, Faculties of Science & Engineering, and Science Venture, to address the gap in scientific literacy by engaging Aboriginal youth in STEM and encouraging them to pursue these fields as a career choice.
+The Indigenous STEM (Science, Technology, Engineering and Math) Outreach program is a reciprocal partnership between Indigenous communities and groups and the University of Victoria's Office of Indigenous Academic and Community Engagement (IACE), Faculties of Science & Engineering, and Science Venture, to address the gap in scientific literacy by engaging Indigenous youth in STEM and encouraging them to pursue these fields as a career choice.
 UVic is playing a leadership role by breaking down the barriers to education in the sciences through interactive, engaging and culturally relevant programs that are community driven.

 Started in 2008, the University of Victoria's Indigenous STEM program current works with the following communities and organizations: